Imperial (2025 comic book): Main story

 Two mysterious players sit at a table and move pieces in a game of Sharrat, as they discuss the opening moves of a larger contest.
 Somewhere in the galaxy, Bruce Banner, Jennifer Walters, and Brawn travel to planet Sakaar en Nevo upon learning that Hulk's son Hiro-Kala was murdered.
 Upon arriving at Sakaar, the Hulks find that Hiro-Kala was poisoned.
 By the customs of Sakaar En Nevo, Hiro-Kala's marriages have been annulled, launching his wives and their families into competition for the throne.
 Demanding to seek answers, the Hulks go to the Galactic Council's forensic scientists, learning that two specialized poisons worked in tandem to slay Hiro-Kala.
 Inside the Fulcrum City-Station, Peter Quill stands with his father Emperor J'son next to his sister Victoria's body, frozen in cryogenesis to slow the effects of a mystery poison that is being investigated.
 In the station's lower levels, Quill finds the retired Nova Corps member Richard Rider drinking in a bar filled with intergalactic warriors.
 Rider asks his old teammate what he wants.
 J'son discusses the upcoming Council session with other representatives, concerned over the non-committal silence of the Wakandans, whose resources are vital to the production of stargates.
 Rider and Quill watch retired Imperial Guardsmen duke it out in the arena, as Quill asks Nova to leave retirement and investigate the deaths.
 He refuses the offer, declining work from Quill's father, who is a criminal.
 In the room containing the sleeping Victoria, scientists inform her father that while they cannot stop the poisons, they have identified their creators.
 J'son summons the Galactic Council about the threat of regicide, with five council members mysteriously poisoned.
 Announcing the deceased and their manner of death, he points the blame at the Kree-Skrull Alliance.
 Emperor Hulkling and his advisors are completely unaware of the poison's creation.
 Still, a representative from their Ministry of Science confirms that they were contracted by other Council parties to recreate the poison.
 Before the scientist can reveal more, a sniper assassin disguised as Wakandan Hatut Zeraze kills the scientists and targets the members of the Council, including J'son.
-Amadeus locates the shooter and sends Hulk, who finds the gunman replete in Wakandan armaments.
+Brawn locates the shooter and sends Hulk, who finds the gunman replete in Wakandan armaments.
 The sniper throws a grenade, breaking the dome above the meeting chamber and causing the assembly to be pulled into the vacuum of space.
 He escapes from the immediate area as the Superguardian Oracle states that the stargates are locked down, trapping the assassin in the system, and requests Hulk's help in saving those he can.
 However, Hulking and his consort are missing.
 With J'son murdered by the assassin, Quill takes the lead as Spartax regent.